-Chapter 3 [CE] specifies the climate zones that establish exterior design conditions and provides general requirements for interior design conditions, and materials, systems and equipment.
+Chapter 3[CE] specifies the climate zones that will serve to establish the exterior design conditions and provides general requirements for interior design conditions, and materials, systems and equipment.
 In general, the climate zone provisions are determined simply by referring to the map (see Figure C301.1) or by looking at the tables [see Tables C301.1, C301.3(1) and C301.3(2)].
 In addition, Section C302 provides the interior design conditions that are used for heating and cooling load calculations.
 Section C303 provides requirements for fenestration, identification of insulation and other basic general requirements for insulation materials.